-Most of the work on the measurement of physical vulnerability is done for earthquakes, floods and windstorms (FEMA, 2004).
+Most of the work on the measurement of physical vulnerability is done for earthquakes, floods, and windstorms (FEMA, 2004).
 Even though flood vulnerability has been defined in a rather detailed manner (Moel et al., 2009), there are still many uncertainties involved.
-For volcanic hazards much progress in defining vulnerability has been made in recent years (Spence et al., 2004, 2005).
-For mass movement, less work has been done on defining vulnerability (Glade, 2003), partly due to the large variation in mass movement processes, the difficulty in expressing landslide intensity versus the degree of damage, and limited amount of landslide-damage data.
+For volcanic hazards, much progress in defining vulnerability has been made in recent years (Spence et al., 2004, 2005).
+For mass movement, less work has been done on defining vulnerability (Glade, 2003), partly due to the large variation in mass-movement processes, the difficulty in expressing landslide intensity versus the degree of damage, and limited amount of landslidedamage data.
 Some approaches exist for single landslide types such as debris flows (e.g., Fuchs et al., 2007), but an integrated methodology is still lacking.
-Hollenstein (2005) developed an approach for multi-hazard vulnerability assessment by defining hazards with a common set of parameters (e.g., acceleration, pressure, and temperature change) and fragility functions, that are defined in terms of these common parameters so that they are applicable to all risks.
+Hollenstein (2005) developed an approach for multi-hazard vulnerability assessment by definition of hazards using a common set of parameters (e.g., acceleration, pressure, and temperature change) and fragility functions, so that they were applicable to

 Population vulnerability can be subdivided into direct physical population vulnerability (injury, casualties, and homelessness) and indirect social vulnerability and capacity.
 Physical population vulnerability is mostly carried out after a building-vulnerability study by analyzing the effect of the building damage on the population inside, using different injury severity classes.
 Empirical relations exist for different types of hazards, although most information is available for earthquakes (Coburn and Spence, 2002; FEMA, 2004).
-For volcanic hazards, such relations were made among others by Spence et al. (2005), for landslides by Glade et al. (2005), for drought by Wilhite (2000) and for flooding and windstorms by FEMA (2004).
+For example, such relations are available for volcanic hazards (Spence et al., 2005), landslides (Glade et al., 2005), drought (Wilhite, 2000), flooding, and windstorms (FEMA, 2004).

-The methods described above aim at quantifying physical vulnerability to natural hazards, and mostly follow an engineering approach that is restricted to quantifying the physical effects of disasters on buildings, other infrastructure, and secondary effects of these related to casualties and economic losses.
-Other approaches also exist that look at vulnerability in a holistic way, and try to incorporate all the components of vulnerability using an indicator approach (qualitative).
+The methods described above aim at quantifying physical vulnerability to natural hazards, and mostly follow an engineering approach that is restricted to quantifying the physical effects of disasters on buildings and other infrastructure, and secondary effects of these related to casualties and economic losses.
+Other approaches also exist that look at vulnerability in a holistic way and try to incorporate all the components of vulnerability using an indicator approach (qualitative).

-5. Multi-Hazard Risk Assessment
+3.10.5 Multi-Hazard Risk Assessment

 A framework of multi-hazard risk assessment is presented in Figure 8 that identifies various components.
-The first component (A) represents the input data, which can be subdivided in datasets required for generating susceptibility maps, triggering factors, multi-temporal inventories and elements-at-risk (treated in section 3.2).
-The second component (B) focuses on susceptibility assessment, and is divided into two parts.
-The first one dealing with the modelling of areas where the hazard may initiate (e.g., earthquakes, landslide initiation, hydrological modelling, soil erosion, volcanic eruptions), which can make use of a variety of different methods (inventory based, heuristic, statistical, physically-based models).
-The resulting maps form the input as source areas in the modelling of potential spreading of the phenomena (e.g. spreading of volcanic deposits, landslide run-out, flood extent modelling, seismic amplification, forest fire spreading).
+The first component (a) represents the input data, which can be subdivided in datasets required for generating susceptibility maps, triggering factors, multi-temporal inventories, and elements-at-risk.
+The second component (b) focuses on susceptibility assessment, and is divided into two parts.
+The first one dealing with the modeling of areas where the hazard may initiate (e.g., earthquakes, landslide initiation, hydrological modelling, soil erosion, and volcanic eruptions), which can make use of a variety of different methods (inventory based, heuristic, statistical, and physically-based models).
+The resulting maps form the input as source areas in the modeling of potential spreading of the phenomena (e.g., spreading of volcanic deposits, landslide run-out, flood extent modelling, seismic amplification, and forest-fire spreading).

-The third component (C) deals with hazard assessment, which heavily depends on the availability of magnitude-frequency information.
+The third component (c) deals with hazard assessment, which heavily depends on the availability of magnitude-frequency information.
 The susceptibility maps together with the magnitude-frequency relations of the triggering events are used to determine three components that are needed for the hazard assessment: 1) the spatial probability (indicating the probability that a given area will be affected by the hazard of a given intensity); 2) the temporal probability (indicating the probability of the event to happen in time); and 3) the magnitude probability (indicating the probability that the hazard event will have a given magnitude) (Corominas and Moya, 2008).